Can a multi-tracer approach improve the constraints on the turnover scale at low redshift?: Mock dataset

 where $D_{c}(z)$ is the comoving radial distance to redshift $z$ and \(\mathcal{L}_l\) is the Legendre polynomial with order \(l\).
 The kernel \(\mathcal{P}\) is given by

 where \(\delta_{\alpha}^{\beta}\) is the kronecker delta function.

 The expression for the auto-power spectrum \(P_{\alpha\alpha}\) and the cross-power spectrum \(P_{\alpha\beta}\) are given between equation~(\ref{eq: P_gg_mu}) and equation~(\ref{eq:P_gT}) for different tracers.
-The number density \(\Bar{n}_\alpha\) and the noise term \(\Sigma_\alpha\) are different for different tracers.
+The number density \(\Bar{n}_\alpha\) and the noise term \(\Sigma_\alpha\) are different for different tracers, and their derivations are shown in Appendix \ref{sec:anal_cov}.
 For the galaxy density field and the peculiar velocity field, it will be just the number density \(\Bar{n}_g\) and \(\Bar{n}_v\), respectively, of measured galaxy redshifts and peculiar velocities.
 For the temperature field, its effective ``number density'' is given by

-where \(V_{HI}\) is the volume of the HI survey.
+where \(V_{HI}\) is the volume of the HI survey \citep{Blake_2019}.
 For the noise term,

 for the galaxy density field, the peculiar velocity field, and the temperature field, respectively.
-These represent additional sources of noise entering the power spectrum from, e.g., intrinsic scatter in the empirical relationships used to estimate peculiar velocities, or noise in he temperature field arising from instrumental effects.
-We adopt,
+These represent additional sources of noise entering the power spectrum from, e.g., intrinsic scatter in the empirical relationships used to estimate peculiar velocities \citep{Howlett_2019}, or noise in he temperature field arising from instrumental effects \citep{Bull_2015}.
+We show the detailed derivation of the noise terms in Appendix \ref{sec:anal_cov}.
+We adopt \citep{Howlett_2019}

 for the uncertainty in the peculiar velocity measurements, where \(\Delta_v\) denotes the relative peculiar velocity uncertainty in Table.~\ref{tab:survey_param} and